 The internship is a mentored, full semester or two-summer sessions experience, for which six (6) credit hours are earned.
+The student is required to complete a minimum of 240 hours to fulfill their internship residency and if they are in a situation that requires additional time beyond the semester; then the student will receive an "incomplete grade" until a minimum of 240 hours are completed.
 The internship must be taken at a level higher than the position that the student currently occupies.
 The student will be responsible for identifying at least two internship sites and site-supervisors.
 The student must fill out the request for an internship placement one semester prior to placement.
 The final decision regarding site and supervisor selection rests with the Department of Educational Administration and Policy.
 The student may choose to do the internship at a public school, school district office, higher educational institution, or any public or private organization that deals with educational administration and policies.